tuyet-pham/Machine-Learning/README.md

 # Machine-Learning
-Just some ML projects that i'm doing or will do :)
+Just some ML projects that i'm doing or will do.
 ```
 /iris flower from scikit
 /fruit